LCSB-BioCore/remotesom/README.md

 2. prepare data on hosts, in a good binary format
 3. generate cryptographic keys used for authentication
 4. set up the network connections and start the data-host servers
-5. Lauch the coordinator client for training
+5. lauch the coordinator client for training

 ### Installation